Consumer Health Data Privacy Policy

 Inquiry information — your name, email, optional phone number, and the content of the message you send — through the website contact form when intake is open, or by emailing or calling me directly (the current method while new-client intake is closed).
 I use it to respond to your inquiry and, if you choose, to begin a conversation about services.
 The fact that you contacted a therapy practice is itself health-related.

-Website usage / device data — pages viewed, links clicked, approximate (typically city-level) location derived from IP address, and device/browser information tied to a visit to a mental-health-services site.
+Website usage / device data — pages viewed, approximate (typically city-level) location derived from IP address, and browser type, as recorded in standard hosting logs and aggregated server-side by my hosting provider.
 I use it to operate, secure, and improve the website and to understand which information is useful.
-My site uses Google Analytics 4 for this, with no audience features, advertising IDs, or remarketing, and it doesn't record names or email addresses unless you enter them into a form.
+No analytics script runs in your browser, no analytics cookie or identifier is set, and nothing records names or email addresses unless you enter them into a form.

 I collect only what is needed for these purposes.
 I do not use this data for targeted advertising, and I do not sell it.